 In collaboration with the University of Maryland Police, the RHA launched a new committee this fall focusing on safety in dorms and around the campus.

-The group, called the Residents and Police Committee, will work to strengthen the relationship between the Resident Hall Association and University Police and educate students on safety, said Hunter Marsh, the committee’s founder and head.
+The group, called the Residents and Police Committee, will work to strengthen the relationship between the Residence Hall Association and University Police and educate students on safety, said Hunter Marsh, the committee’s founder and head.

 It’s a partnership that’s been in the works for a long time, Marsh said.
 He began working on the committee last winter, when he met with University Police’s Sgt.
 Rosanne Hoaas and Deputy Chief David Lloyd.